 4. A fitness tracker: A fitness tracker is ideal for keeping you on track while training for any distance race.
 David loves the Fitbit Blaze for its ability to track speed and distance and gauge performance.
 In addition, it has other added features such as sleep tracking, GPS connectivity, and text and call display.

-5. A trust water bottle: No matter what workout you're planning, staying hydrated is important to ensuring top performance and recovery.
+5. A trusty water bottle: No matter what workout you're planning, staying hydrated is important to ensuring top performance and recovery.
 For your first 5K (and all your runs leading up to it), hydrate prior to hitting the pavement so you don't run out of steam halfway through.
 And if you wish to take your water with you, opt for a handheld water bottle or even a CamelBak Hydration Pack for some serious training hydration!

 6. A circuit training workout: OK, so this one might not be a product, but according to David supplementing your running training with full body circuit training workouts will improve your strength, stamina, and recovery rate.
 Arm yourself with hand weights, resistance bands, and a workout mat to bring the gym home.